ornladios/ADIOS2/examples/heatTransfer/ReadMe.md

   steps:  the total number of steps to output
   iterations: one step consist of this many iterations

+The ADIOS2 executable needs an XML config file to select the Engine used for the output.
+The engines are: BPFile, ADIOS1 and HDF5, the corresponding XML config files are in the examples/heatTransfer/ directory.

+The adios1, ph5 and hdf5 versions of the example do not use XML config files, so just type "none" for the config argument.

-$  mpirun -np 12 ./bin/heatTransfer_write_adios2 ../examples/heatTransfer/heat.xml  heat  4 3  5 10 10 10
+$  mpirun -np 12 ./bin/heatTransfer_write_adios2 ../examples/heatTransfer/heat_bpfile.xml  heat  4 3  5 10 10 10

 2. Read the output step-by-step and print data into text files (data.<rank> per reader process)